 We can predict the impact.

-Since Google provides its performance score calculator, the only thing left is understanding what the new FCP, FMP, SI, CPU, and TTI will be.
+Since Google provides its performance score calculator, the only thing left is understanding the new FCP, FMP, SI, CPU, and TTE.

 Thanks to Lighthouse, we know the parameter values for the analyzed set of sites.
 All five components of the performance score are expressed in seconds.

 - First Contentful Paint — 1.68 / 4.05

 - First Meaningful Paint — 1.78 / 4.38

 - First CPU Idle — 2.62 / 7.67

 - Time to Interactive — 2.92 / 10.10